 Federal Communications Commission Chairman Julius Genachowski will propose altering how the agency judges whether airwaves purchases by wireless providers raise anti-competitive concerns, two officials said.

-Changes would affect largest U.S. mobile carrier Verizon Wireless, AT&T Inc. (T) and smaller wireless carriers as they buy frequencies.
+Changes would affect largest U.S. mobile carrier Verizon Wireless, AT&T Inc. (T:US) and smaller wireless carriers as they buy frequencies.
 The companies need FCC approval as they seek to acquire airwaves to meet soaring demand for wireless data sparked by the popularity of smartphones such as Apple Inc.’s iPhone.

 Genachowski will propose changes to the so-called spectrum screen at a meeting Sept.
 28, said the agency officials, who spoke today on condition of not being identified because the matter hasn’t been made public.
 They didn’t say whether Genachowski’s proposed changes would make it easier or more difficult for companies to buy airwaves.